 2) Medicare Advantage’s data is so bad that it cannot be effectively regulated.
 From the Journal of the American Geriatrics Society, the epigraph to their article:

-in MA—Medicare Payment Advisory Commission, Report to the Congress, March 2020, and again, March 2021
+The current state of quality reporting in Medicare Advantage (MA) is such that the Commission can no longer provide an accurate description of the quality of care in MA—Medicare Payment Advisory Commission, Report to the Congress, March 2020, and again, March 2021

 And from their article: